-- Loans and mortgages; - Property, plant and equipment.
+- Loans and mortgages;

+- Property, plant and equipment;

+- Equity securities.

-The details around these alternative valuation methods are disclosed in Note 2: Loans and Mortgages and Note 6: Property, plant and equipment.
+The details around alternative valuation methods used in Loans and Mortgages and Property, plant and equipment are disclosed in Notes 2 and 6 respectively.
+The valuation of equity securities is based on net asset value by percentage owned.